• Skip to primary navigation

 When the dough is in a roughly even shape in the pan, cover it again and allow to rise a second time.
 It should double in size again, although this time should only take about 20 minutes.
 Preheat your oven to 400F during this second rise.

-• When the dough has risen the second time, drizzle with several tablespoons of olive oil and sprinkle liberally with flaky salt (like Maldon) and fresh rosemary.
+• When the dough has risen the second time, drizzle with several tablespoons of olive oil and sprinkle liberally with flaky salt (like Maldon) and the remaining black pepper.

 Pop in the preheated oven and bake until golden and cooked through, about 20-25 minutes.
 Remove from the oven and allow to cool for 5-10 minutes, then enjoy!